mycroft/weblog/content/posts/testing-jaeger-with-opentelemetry.md

 You can also see the span marked as errored.

 In a second part, I'll add more information in spans, as events/logs, add some logs & make sure logs are correctly correlated with traces, and in a final part, test trace propagation between a python frontend & a golang backend.

+In this part, you found out how to start jaeger in development mode, and send your first traces using the Opentelemetry Python SDK.

 References: